Skip to the content.

 The name of the tenant.
 Yes tenant_id

-NA Unique identifier assigned to the plugin.
-The value for the ServiceNow Server plugin is ucv-ext-servicenow Yes type
+NA Unique identifier assigned to the plug-in.
+The value for the ServiceNow Server plug-in is ucv-ext-servicenow Yes type

 DevOps Velocity User Access Key An auto-generated user access key provides credentials for communicating with the Velocity server.
 Yes NA